Does the word “pivot table” make you want to scream?

 What should you be looking for?

-All your data should circle back to the user experience.
+- All your data should come back to the user experience.

 Try to use the results from your data to maximize your conversion rate optimization.

 One of the best ways to analyze your marketing data is with visual aids.

 Take a look at this example from Chandoo.
 These graphics were made with a pivot table and slicers.